 - Pricing: About $1,610 per unit

-Coleman is an award-winning manufacturer that creates a range of different heating and cooling solutions.
+Coleman is an award-winning heat pump manufacturer that creates a range of different heating and cooling solutions.
 The company’s products are long-lasting and include innovative features.
 Best of all, they’re affordable.

 Customers generally like their Coleman heat pumps for their efficiency, low noise levels, and durability.
-The company says their advanced manufacturing processes and in-depth testing gives their systems better performance over the long term.
+The company says their advanced manufacturing processes and in-depth testing gives their heat pumps better performance over the long term.

 Heat Pump Disadvantages

 Although heat pumps are a good alternative to HVAC systems, they still come with a number of disadvantages.

 That includes the high cost of purchasing a heat pump, as well as the cost and difficulty of installation.
 Even the best heat pumps won’t function optimally unless they’re in the right spot.
 You’ll need to account for local geology, the movement of heat, and other factors.
 That’s why you should generally opt for professional installation.

 Heat pumps also have the aforementioned issues in colder weather, making them less of an ideal option for anyone who doesn’t live in a fairly temperate climate.

 There are also questions about how sustainable heat pumps actually are.
 They can use some questionable fluids and chemicals to operate.
 Unless you specifically opt for biodegradable and eco-friendly fluid alternatives, the heat pump may be doing harm to the environment.

 If you’re looking for an alternative to a heat pump to get around some of the disadvantages, you can look into options like standard HVAC systems or a PTAC.